Generate by Classification

 One commonly employed method of classifying observations is to divide the data into quantiles.
 In the previous example, each school was assigned a value 1 to 9 depending on which of 9 equally sized bins contained its API.
 We may instead wish to assign each school an index for its decile.
 In this way we can determine whether a given school falls in the lowest 10% of schools, second lowest 10%, etc.

-To create a decile classification, display the dialog, select Quantile Values from the Method dropdown, and enter the number of quantile values, in this case “10”.
+To create a decile classification, display the dialog, select from the dropdown, and enter the number of quantile values, in this case “10”.

 We see that the first 4 (non-NA) values are all in the first decile (<583.8), while observations 7 and 8 lie in the eighth decile [780, 815).
 As before, these values are the mapped values; the underlying values are encoded with integer values from 1 to 10.